Camberwell College of Arts

-Camberwell College of Arts is a public tertiary art school in Camberwell, in London, England.
-It is one of the six constituent colleges of the University of the Arts London.
-It offers further and higher education programmes, including postgraduate and PhD awards.
+Camberwell College of Arts is a constituent college of the University of the Arts London, a public art and design university in London, England.
+The college offers further and higher education programmes, including postgraduate and PhD awards.
 The college has retained single degree options within Fine Art, offering specialist Bachelor of Arts courses in painting, sculpture, photography and drawing.
-It also runs graduate and postgraduate courses in art conservation and fine art as well as design courses such as graphic design, illustration and 3D design.
+It also runs graduate and postgraduate courses in fine art as well as design courses such as graphic design, illustration and 3D design.
+It has been ranked as the top British art school by The Times.

 It was established as the Camberwell School of Arts and Crafts in 1898, and adopted its present name in 1989.

 History

 The history of the College is closely linked with that of the South London Gallery, with which the College shares its site.
 The manager of the South London Working Men's College in 1868, William Rossiter, purchased the freehold of Portland House on which the College now stands in 1889.
 The resulting Gallery opened in 1891, followed by the Technical Institute in 1898.

 The architect was Maurice Bingham Adams.
 Originally, the school offered classes in specific trades.
 By 1920, a Fine Art Department had been created.

 During the Second World War, Victor Pasmore was appointed head of the painting department.
 Many well-known artists, including Frank Auerbach, Lawrence Gowing and Edward Ardizzone taught at Camberwell during this period.
 In 1973, the School expanded into a modern purpose-built block next to the existing premises.
 Both of them are now Listed Buildings.

 In the 1980s, Wendy Smith became the head of Fine Art and employed Noel Forster, John Hilliard, Cornelia Parker, Phyllida Barlow, Gavin Jantjes and Ian McKeever.
 Tony Messenger and Eileen Hogan took charge of the graphics department, Eileen Hogan established and ran The Camberwell Press, and Eric Ayers presided over the typography school.

 Camberwell temporarily lost its Fine Art courses but by 2004 the department had been fully restored to the College.